-In the second installment of Rich’s appearance on the Marc & Mandy Show, he and Evelyn talk about the wide range of wood stain colors for log homes along with a look at the “Bobcaygeon” model and his own home.
+In the second instalment of Rich's appearance on the Marc & Mandy Show, he and Evelyn talk about the wide range of wood stain colors for log homes along with a look at the "Bobcaygeon" model and his own home.
 (Did you miss the first installment?
 You can watch it here.)

 What color is a log home?